spm/spm-docs/docs/development/compilation/macos.md

 This page describes the compilation of SPM MEX files on macOS.

 !!! tip
-    If you are using macOS Catalina, Big Sur, Monterey or Ventura and have apparent problems with the MEX files provided with SPM, check the [Troubleshooting section](#troubleshooting) first as it is very likely you do not need to recompile the MEX files.
+    If you are using macOS Catalina, Big Sur, Monterey, Ventura or Sonoma and have apparent problems with the MEX files provided with SPM, check the [Troubleshooting section](#troubleshooting) first as it is very likely you do not need to recompile the MEX files.

 To compile SPM MEX files, you need to have Apple's development environment [Xcode](http://developer.apple.com/tools/xcode/) installed.